-Sarah started out with three bright colored sponges – blue, yellow and pink.
+We started out with three bright colored sponge cakes – blue, yellow and pink.

 Now if I know anything about checkerboard cakes, it’s that they require time and precision, and are almost always round.
 So a rectangular checkerboard was interesting to work on.

-Sarah cut the sponge into long strips, most of them flat and some of them with a mound in the center.
-She then created a finishing line base of fondant and started building the cake on it.
+I cut the sponge into long strips, most of them flat and some of them with a mound in the center.
+Then I created a finishing line base of fondant and started building the cake on it.